mtr65/tempidity-logger/README.md

 https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22

-This got me up and running but I decided to modify the code to tweak the file logging and display formatting.
+This got me up and running but I decided to modify the code to change file logging and display formatting while adding a conversion to Fahrenheit for display.

 The main goal of this project is for me to start learning how to program with Python 3 and to develop the software needed to build various Raspberry Pi based projects like a weather station.